gandalf-network/connect/README.md

 #### Generate a Connect QRCode

-Note: This function is intended for web applications only and will not work other platforms.
+Note: This function will only work within a browser context and will fail otherwise.

 ```typescript
 const qrCodeURL = await connect.generateQRCode()